 As a freelance writer who sells marketing copy for a living, my work has often been the target of misconstrued assumptions from various acquaintances, family members and, occasionally, good friends.
 At this point, I’m used to people jokingly ask me whether anyone cares about the work I deliver.
 In the distant past, I used to find it irksome and their comments remained like an unsettling whisper that echoed in the corridors of my thoughts.
 These days, I love it when people challenge the importance of marcomms (short for marketing communications).
 They spark an electrifying mix of ideas inside me and force me to defend the dynamo that is a marketing communications strategy.

-No industry is free of myths, but marcomms seems to shoulder a disproportionate share of misconceptions.
-But before I unleash the reality check about what marcomms isn’t, let’s review what it entails.
-Marcomms is often referred to as content marketing, communications marketing or marketing communications.
-It’s a branch of a broader marketing communications strategy that aims to attract and engage prospects with valuable and consistent publication of various pieces such as blogs, guides, infographics, white papers, eBooks etc. Because its core objective lies in building relationships rather than pursuing aggressive sales, marcomms is vulnerable to all kinds of false assumptions that can undermine a company’s business reputation (insert part 1).
+On the ground, marcomms is a critical arm of a larger marketing strategy, built to pull in and engage prospects with a steady stream of high-value content—blogs, guides, infographics, white papers, eBooks etc. Because its core objective lies in building relationships rather than pursuing aggressive sales, marcomms is vulnerable to all kinds of false assumptions that can undermine a company’s business reputation.

 The most common misconception plaguing marcomms is that it’s an effort lacking in tangible impact.
 As a result, many tech professionals dismiss it as a cluster of dubious tactics that seem more like hocus-pocus than a legitimate marketing communications strategy.
 Nevertheless, marcomms is a real powerhouse in the realm of digital marketing strategies.
 To adhere to the age-old cliché – you may have the greatest product in the world but one question remains: How are you going to sell it if no one knows about it?